SAyush123/solar-system/README.md

 * Pause/Resume animation
 * Dark/Light mode toggle
 * Background stars
-* Planet info tooltip on hover
+* Planet info on click
-* Mobile swipe gesture for opening control panel
 * Responsive and optimized for all modern browsers

 ---